-Leg vein problems can result in chronic venous insufficiency (CVI).
+Horse chestnut is most famous for its beneficial effects on the veins and swelling.
 Valves in veins help carry blood from the legs back to the heart.
-When the valves become weakened or damaged, you may experience swelling, pain, fatigue, tension, and itching in the legs.
+When the valves become weakened or damaged it may lead to swelling, pain, fatigue, tension, and itching in the legs.

 In a laboratory setting, horse chestnut extract has shown cancer-fighting effects on cells related to leukemia, cervical cancer and breast cancer.
 The most drastic of these were Jurkat cells, used to test a type of cancer known as acute T-cell leukemia, in which the lab tests found a cell death rate of nearly 94 percent.

+Throughout many of the clinical trials of Horse Chestnut, minor side effects were noted.
+These included gastrointestinal distress and nausea, light-headedness, headache, and allergic dermatitis reactions.
 In addition, it is advised that persons suffering from liver or kidney disease avoid any horse chestnut extract.